 What is Blepharoplasty Surgery?

 Eyelid surgery to remove or reposition redundant tissues in the upper or lower eyelid is referred to as “blepharoplasty”.
 Upper eyelid blepharoplasty involves removal of skin, muscle, and/or fat and is one of the most common cosmetic surgical procedures performed in the United States.
-Functional upper eyelid blepharoplasty is performed to help restore the superior field of vision that is impaired by the redundant upper eyelid tissues.
+Functional upper eyelid blepharoplasty is performed to help restore the superior field of vision that is significantly impaired by the redundant upper eyelid tissues.
 Lower eyelid blepharoplasty is nearly always considered cosmetic and emphasizes removal and/or repositioning of the lower eyelid fat (“fat bags”).
-Blepharoplasty Surgery is different than Ptosis Surgery which is performed to raise or elevate a droopy eyelid.
+Blepharoplasty Surgery is different than Ptosis Surgery which is performed to raise or elevate a droopy upper eyelid.

 Watch to learn more about Blepharoplasty Surgery

 As one ages, the upper and lower eyelid tissues begin to relax.
 These non-specific changes may be accelerated by sun exposure , allergies or recurrent swelling that result in stretching of the skin.
-In some individuals, this process may be hereditary.
+In some individuals, this process may be hereditary or 'run in the family'.
 Excess eyelid tissue is referred to as “dermatochalasis”.
 Stretching and relaxation of the orbital septum (the middle layer of the eyelid) allows orbital fat to move forward.
 As a result, a “fullness” to the eyelid develops.
 With time, the excess eyelid tissues in the upper eyelid may hang over the eyelid margin and cause a superior visual field restriction.
 If this restriction is significant enough to meet specific criteria established by insurance carriers and Medicare, then upper eyelid blepharoplasty may be a covered reconstructive procedure.
 Surgical removal of the excess skin, muscle, and fat (if needed) may lead to an improved and more comfortable field of view.